 Read the full article here

 Selling a home can be a long and complex process, but there are certain steps you can follow to make it as smooth as possible.

 Find out how much your home is worth

 Ask a selection of estate agents to value your property, and look in your local paper’s property section and online to find out the asking price of similar homes.
 Alternatively, you can get an online estimate from a site like Zoopla, or pay for a detailed report from Hometrack.
 Remember that the final price it sells for will not necessarily be as much as the asking price.

-Decide whether to use an estate agent or an auction
+Decide whether to use an estate agent